Parading

 marching band, but they’re all pushing their lawn mowers.
 And each

 year they have a choreographed performance.
-This year they were
+Last year they were

 zombies performing “Lawn of the Dead” to the music, Staying Alive.